Henry Offia

-Okechukwu Henry Offia (born 26 December 1999) is a Nigerian footballer who plays as a winger or forward for Trelleborgs FF.
+Okechukwu Henry Offia (born 26 December 1999) is a Nigerian footballer who plays as a winger or forward.

 Career

-Club career

 Offia caught the eye of IK Sirius of Sweden in an exhibition match in Lagos and joined the club in January 2018 and was immediately loaned out to Sollentuna FK.
 On 23 March 2020, Offia joined Dalkurd FF.

 In February 2021, Offia joined Trelleborgs FF on a deal until the end of 2023.

+After the expiry of his contract at Trelleborg in November 2023, Offia joined newly-promoted Allsvenskan club Västerås SK.
+On 25 March 2025, Västerås confirmed that Offia's contract had been terminated by mutual agreement.